opendatalab/DocLayout-YOLO/README.md

 ### Training and Evaluation

-Training is conducted on 8 GPUs with a global batch size of 64 (8 images per device), detailed settings and checkpoints are as follows:
+Training is conducted on 8 GPUs with a global batch size of 64 (8 images per device).
+The detailed settings and checkpoints are as follows:

 | Dataset | Model | DocSynth300K Pretrained? | imgsz | Learning rate | Finetune | Evaluation | AP50 | mAP | Checkpoint |
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|